Categories: Graduate Courses

 M.A Curriculum Matrix

 M.A Curriculum Matrix The Master of Arts in Advanced Architectural Design (MA) has two tracks.
-MA Track 1 is designed for students who hold an undergraduate degree in Architecture, Environmental Design, Interior Design, Landscape Architecture, Urban Design, or Engineering.
-MA Track 2 is designed for students who hold an undergraduate degree in a discipline unrelated…
+MA Track 1 is for students with undergraduate degrees in Architecture or related disciplines.
+MA Track 2 is for students with undergraduate degrees in disciplines unrelated to Architecture.
+Track 2 students will join Track 1 students after completing 24 credits.…

-ARH 653: Introductory Design Studio 2 Course Description In this foundational design studio, you will develop your spatial design and investigative skills in developing architectural projects.
+ARH 653 Foundational Design Studio II In this foundational design studio, you will develop your spatial design and investigative skills in developing architectural projects.
 You will begin with analytical studies of urban contexts and inherent patterns therein.
 Gain an understanding of the role of design in the urban context.
-Reflect on site…
+Reflect on site and urban…

-ARH 619: Advanced Design Studio III - Integrated Design Concepts Course Description Engage in integrated building design from early concept to final detail.
-You'll participate in an investigative and analytical process that employs multiple building systems, assemblies, services, variables, and performance factors to explore ways where design and construction are interconnected to successfully complete…
+ARH 619 Advanced Design Studio III: Integrated Design Concepts Engage in integrated building design from early concept to final detail.
+You'll participate in an investigative and analytical process that employs multiple building systems, assemblies, services, variables, and performance factors to explore ways where design and construction are interconnected to successfully complete a sophisticated integrated…

 ARH 690 Thesis Preparation & Midpoint

-ARH 690 Thesis Preparation & Development Course Description This course prepares you for the final Master of Architecture Thesis course.
-You’ll begin by thinking through an architectural problem critically, identifying an area of investigation that is based on your years of study in the program, and encompassing social equity concerns and environmental considerations, among…
+ARH 690 Thesis Preparation & Development Prepare for the final Master of Architecture Thesis course.
+You'll begin by critically thinking through an architectural problem and researching related topics to your proposal: social equity concerns, environmental considerations, program development, and typology studies, among others.
+Prerequisite: ARH 619, ARH 609, ARH 608, ARH 604, and ARH…

-ARH 810: Master of Architecture Thesis Course Description Build on the architectural thesis proposal developed in the Thesis Preparation and Development course (ARH 690).
+ARH 810 Master of Architecture Thesis Build on the architectural thesis proposal developed in the Thesis Preparation and Development course (ARH 690).
 You will refine your critical and innovative architectural thesis concept to produce an integrated building project aimed at advancing the architectural profession.
-Prerequisite: ARH 690, ARH 619, ARH 613, ARH…
+Prerequisite: ARH 690, ARH 619, ARH 613, ARH 606, ARH…

 ARH 601 Spatial Composition

-ARH 601 Spatial Composition Course Description Study organizational principles in the patterns and structure of architectural spaces.
+ARH 601 Spatial Composition Study organizational principles in the patterns and structure of architectural spaces.
 You will gain an understanding of the relationship of organizational, structural, and spatial systems in architecture through a series of focused projects.
-Prerequisite: ARH 651 Software: AutoCAD, Adobe Creative Cloud Physical Model Making: Yes Course Learning Outcome…
+Prerequisite: ARH 651 Software: AutoCAD, Adobe Creative Cloud Physical Model Making: Yes Course Learning Outcomes Understand…

 ARH 651 Design Process and 2D Media

-ARH 651 Design Process and 2D Media Course Description Gain fundamental knowledge of two-dimensional media skills needed to begin an architectural design education.
+ARH 651 Design Process and 2D Media Gain fundamental knowledge of two-dimensional media skills needed to begin an architectural design education.
 Explore orthographic conventions of plan, section, and elevation, architectural notation, and two-dimensional media.
 You will learn how to relate a two-dimensional representation to three-dimensional space.
-Prerequisite: None Software: AutoCAD, Adobe Creative…
+Prerequisite: None Software: AutoCAD, Adobe Creative Cloud Course…

 ARH 654 Design Process & 3D Media

-ARH 654 Design Process & 3D Media Course Description Gain fundamental knowledge of three-dimensional digital media, modeling, and rendering techniques to develop representation and simulation skills needed for mastering the architectural design process.
-Prerequisite: ARH 650 Software: Rhino, Adobe Creative Cloud, V-Ray Physical Model Making: Yes Course Learning Outcome As a result of…
+ARH 654 Design Process & 3D Media Utilizing a fundamental knowledge of three-dimensional digital media, modeling, and rendering techniques, you will develop the representation and simulation skills needed to master the architectural design process.
+Prerequisite: ARH 651 Software: Rhino, Adobe Creative Cloud, V-Ray Physical Model Making: Yes Course Learning Outcome Employ approaches and…

 ARH 620 Digitally Generated Morphology